sgladkoff/goldpan/docs/perfectionist.md

 Any duplicate translation units are excluded from the file when it is uploaded to **Perfectionist**.
 If you need to still include the duplicates, check the **Do not remove duplicates** box.

 If a project has already had files assigned to it, clicking on its name in the list will take you to the project page, where each uploaded file is represented as a task.
 You can add more tasks with the **Create Task** button.
-Tasks can be deleted, renamed, or transfered to a different project using the icons at the end of the task's line in the table.
+Tasks can be deleted, renamed, or transfered to a different project by clicking the icons at the end of the task's line in the table.

 ![perf3](perfnew5.png)